VilleTynys-Official/UPrint/README.md

 ## How to run using docker container for MongoDB
 ### Backend
-1. Install docker, login to dockerhub and run `docker-compose up -d` in ./backend.
+1. Install docker and login.
+In ./backend run `docker-compose up -d`.
 This will start the mongodb container.
-2. Run `npm install` and then `npm run start`.
+2. Then run `npm install` and `npm run start`.
+Backend should now be running (and be connected to the mongodb).

 ### Frontend
-3. Run `npm install` and then `npm run start`.
+3. In ./frontend run `npm install` and then `npm run start`.
+Frontend should now be running.
 4. Navigate to http://localhost:3000/.
 You should see a login page where you can register a user.

 ## How to run locally using MongoDB Atlas